Location: The Salvation Army Boys & Girls Club, Citadel Corps, 2808 SE 44th, Oklahoma City, OK 73129

 Ability to record accurate and complete messages.

 Ability to perform clerical support work while operating the switchboard and reception desk.

 Ability to maintain an adequate supply of applications, informative materials and/or brochures for distribution to visitors.

 Ability to respond to emergencies in a calm and effective manner.

 Ability to project a positive and professional image of The Salvation Army’s Boys and Girls Club.

 Ability to read, write and communicate the English language.

 Education and Experience

-Two year college or technical school degree in a related field, AND two years progressively responsible experience developing and implementing developmental youth programs such as physical fitness, education and social recreation, OR any equivalent combination of training and experience which provides the required knowledge, skills and abilities.
+High School diploma or G.E.D.
+AND two years of progressively responsible experience working in with telephone switchboard responsibilities, OR any equivalent combination of training and experience which provides the necessary knowledge, skill and abilities.

 Work is performed in a normal office environment where there are little or no physical discomforts associated with changes in weather or discomforts associated with noise, dust, dirt, and the like.